Culture of Saskatchewan: Visual arts

-Early explorers and adventurers were enticed to the North West Territories by paintings by Paul Kane who depicted a romantic west of adventure.
+Early explorers and adventurers were enticed to the North West Territories by paintings of Paul Kane who depicted a romantic west of adventure.
 As early as the 1955 summer season, the Regina College Summer School at Murray Point on Emma Lake reached national prominence.
 Augustus Kenderdine, Inglis Sheldon-Williams, Illingworth Kerr, James Henderson, Ernest Lindner, Jan Wyers, Dorothy Knowles, Reta Cowley and William Perehudoff are all well known and acclaimed Saskatchewan artists.
 Kenneth Lochhead, Arthur McKay, Ronald Bloore, Douglas Morton and Ted Godwin became known as the "Regina Five".
 Joe Fafard, Jack Sures, and Vic Cicansky make ceramics and sculpture their visual art form media.
 Painters Bob Boyer and David Thauberger, as well as sculptor Bill Epp and the brothers Huang Zhongyang and Huang Zhongru are noteworthy as well.

 MacKenzie Art Gallery Regina is the only major currently functioning art gallery in the province known to bring in major shows from other galleries.
 Saskatoon's now-defunct Mendel Art Gallery Saskatoon ceased operations in 2015 with no known opening date for a new gallery.
 Prince Albert, North Battleford, Moose Jaw and Yorkton all have public galleries.